 My research in machine learning is heavily motivated by a focus on efficient data collection in real world problems and applications in business contexts.
-I've also done work in number theory and algebraic geometry stemming from my PhD in Mathematics.

 The following gives descriptions of some recent projects.